 Film Submissions must be made by duly filling the Official Festival Entry Form The submission should be sent with preview screeners and other documentation material as specified.

 Entry Form alongwith Entry fee payment facility is available on CFSI website www.cfsindia.org.

 Film Entry Fee

 The Festival charges an entry fee of 10 USD for each entry outside India.
-An entry fee of Rs.500/- for Indian entry ( Not Applicable for Little Directors.)
+An entry fee of Rs.500/- for Indian entry ( Not Applicable for Little Directors and short films.)